swang7/Advanced_DevOps_Technologies/hw4/README.md

 ```

 Input required are:
-cidr - the ip where you will be accessing the ec2 instance. example: 99.104.37.103/32
+cidr - the ip where you will be accessing the ec2 instance from. example: 99.104.37.103/32
 ssh_key - key to ssh to ec2 instance
 vpc - your aws vpc